dfinity/interface-spec/spec/index.md

     This call also copies the amount of cycles that were actually moved starting at the location `dst` in the canister memory.

     This does not trap.

+-   `ic0.burn_cycles : (amount_to_burn : i64) → (amount : i64)`

+    This burns cycles from the camoster.
+It burns as many cycles as possible, up to these constraints:

+    It burns no more cycles than `amount_to_burn`.

+    It moves no more cycles than available according to `balance` - `freezing_threshold`, and

+    It can be called multiple times, each time possibly burning more cycles from the balance.

+    The return value indicates how many cycles were actually burned.

+    This system call does not trap.

 -   `ic0.call_cycles_add : (amount : i64) → ()`